slatedocs/slate/source/includes/_departments.md

 }
 ```

 Update the specified department by setting the value of parameters passed.
-Any parameters not provoded will be left unchanged.
+Any parameters not provided will be left unchanged.

 ### HTTP Request